 - English walnuts will keep in the shell for several months and black walnuts will keep for about a year if stored properly.
 Store them in a cool, dry spot to keep them from going rancid prematurely.

 - Shelled nuts can be kept in the refrigerator for up to six months, and in the freezer for well over a year.

 - If you invest in a good nutcracker, it'll save you a ton of work.
-We suggest that you buy a Texan York Nut Sheller on Amazon.
+A good one is the Texan York Nut Sheller.
 It works very well and is sturdy enough to withstand a lot of use.